kunalb541/Thesis/README.md

-# Real-Time Binary Microlensing Detection with Streaming Transformers
+# Real-Time Binary Microlensing Detection with Transformers

 **MSc Thesis Project - From Light Curves to Labels: Machine Learning in Microlensing**